sali6798/quiz-panda/README.md

 To-do list:
-* Adding the access code to the link received
+* Adding the access code in the link received so that it will redirect the user straight to the specific quiz
 * Add a database of sample questions
 * Having the ability to take a random quiz as a trivia game
 * Adding option of creating quizzes with input answers or true false
 * Adding math operations and symbols to choose from
-* Having the ability to take some default quizzes on the application as a trivia game can be a nice feature to add.